5 Common Auto Accident Injuries

 A concussion is literally an injury to the brain.
 Per the Mayo Clinic, these are traumatic brain injuries that alters the way that the brain functions.
 While many folks associate a concussion with a loss of consciousness, many concussions occur with no loss of consciousness.
 This can be particularly dangerous, since a concussion can occur without even realizing it.

 Concussions happen when the brain shakes rigorously inside of the skull.
 In a car accident, this could happen if your head hits the window or steering wheel.
 It could also happen if your head does not hit anything.

 If the contusions are minor, the impacted person may just need to get plenty of rest, so that the bruising can heal.
 However, some contusions will require hospitalization and possibly surgery to stop bleeding or decrease pressure on the brain.

 If you’ve lost consciousness, are nauseated, vomiting, have headaches or experience disorientation, it’s very important to seek immediate medical attention.

 You may also be interested in:

-Car Accident Attorney in Albuquerque
+Car Accident Attorney in Albuquerque, New Mexico

-Baskerville Law is a personal injury law firm in Albuquerque, New Mexico.
+Baskerville Law LLC is a personal injury law firm in Albuquerque, New Mexico.
 We’re focused on helping those who have been injured in motor vehicle accidents and their families.
 Our main objective is to help our clients get their lives back on track, as much as possible, following an accident.